makaylatang/Certificate/README.md

 # Certificate
-These are certificate from online courses platforms.
+### These are certificate from online courses platforms.

-> Professional Data Scientist Certificate
+> Professional Data Scientist Certificate from DataCamp
+> Professional Data Analyst Certificate from DataCamp

 > R
 - DataCamp: Cleaning Data in R